Sanskar-On-No-Platform/My-First-Repository/README.md

 Hello, Guys!
 This is my first GitHub Repository page, so if anything feels wrong to ya, just contact me!

 ## What are we even doing here?
-Well, this is just me messing around, so yeah—basically anything, especially related to **Python, Lua, a bit of Node.js, etc.**
+Well, this is just me messing around, so yeah — basically anything, especially related to **Python, Lua, a bit of Node.js, etc.**

 Please **don't put random nonsense** in here.
 >> **This repo is NOT about messing around...**